lanzv/SongChordsRecognizer/ACR_Pipeline/ReadMe.md

 ### Beats Voting

 This part uses librosa library to get the BPM value and the Beats list.
+We use two approaches

-Each beat duration is summarized and the most common chord si the one mapped to this beat.
+1. Each beat duration is summarized and the most common chord is the one mapped to this beat.
+1. The BPM is used to estimate how many chords correspond to one beat.
+After that we precreate first draft of beat chord sequence where each chord corresponds to some beat.
+This sequence is used for the tempo signature estimation.
+After that we supply or remove missing chords or single chords to complete full bar of the same chord.

+We proceed with the second approach that seems to be more accurate.